bonkzwonil/triplejson/README.md

 # triplejson
-Triple JSON is a small mini language in JSON, which transforms JSON to JSON
+Triple JSON is a small mini language in JSON, to transform JSON to JSON